avnet-iotconnect/iotc-c-generic-sdk/README.md

 Ensure to pass the **--recurse-submodules** flag to your git clone command when cloning the repo.

-If the project was already cloned without submodules, run the following command
+If the project was already cloned without submodules or if you need to pull the necessary modules for a different branch after pulling, run the following command
 ```shell script
 cd /root-of-this-repo
 git submodule update --init --recursive